glynawe/Vanilla/vanilla.md

     VariableList = NameList ":" Type.
     NameList     = NAME {"," NAME}.

+A list of distinct variable descriptions will be made if a list of names is given. `var a, b, c: t;` is shorthand for `var a: t; var b: t; var c: t;`

 All of the variables named in the variable list of a VarDeclaration are initialized to the values in the VarDeclaration's structured constant.

 `val` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable global variables to be stored in ROM.*

-## Implicit Variable Declarations

 A variable description has an implicit declaration if one is not given in a program's modules.

-An implicit variable declaration has a default value.
-Numeric variables are initialized to zero.
-Reference values are initialized to `nil`.
-Procedure values are initialized to a procedure that causes an *uninitialized procedure* runtime error.
-The elements of arrays and records are recursively initialized by these rules.
-I.e. every non-structured value in a default structure ends up being zero, nil or an error procedure.

-The above rule is also used to initialize local variables within procedure bodies.

-*How uninitialized procedure runtime errors are handled is implementation-dependant behaviour.*
+E.g. the description `var i: integer;` will be provided the declaration `var i: integer := 0;`.

 ## Structured Constants

 A structured constant can be used to initialize global variables of any type, especially arrays and records.
-The value of a structured constant will become an object in the executable program.
+The value of a structured constant will become object code for the executable program.

     StructuredConstant = Constant | StructureList.
     StructureList      = "[" StructureItems {"," StructureItems} "]".